Hank the Cowdog: Adaptations

-In 1985, CBS Storybreak aired an animated episode based on the first Hank the Cowdog book.
-The episode changed the original book: coyotes talking normally instead of their own goofy language like in the books, child removed, chicken farm in Arizona instead of cattle ranch Texas, went from married couple and a ranchhand to female in charge and 2 ranchhands.
+In 1985, CBS Storybreak aired an animated episode based on the first Hank the Cowdog book, with Frank Welker as the voice of Hank.
+The episode featured changes the original book: coyotes talking normally instead of their own goofy language like in the books, child removed, chicken farm in Arizona instead of cattle ranch Texas, went from married couple and a ranchhand to female in charge and 2 ranchhands.